google-github-actions/auth/README.md

 ### Generating ID tokens

 The following inputs are for _generating_ ID tokens for authenticating to Google Cloud as an output for use in future steps in the workflow.
+By default, this action does not generate any tokens.

 -   `token_format`: This value must be `"id_token"` to generate ID tokens.
 To skip token generation, omit or set to the empty string "".